 Expect criticism.
 Some of it sharp.
-Welcome it!
+Welcome it as warmly as you do compliments!

 I posted a review of Lies We Believe About God, the book where the author of The Shack explains his theology.
 Well, not so much his theology as much as apologizing for God’s poor communication in the Bible.